-In order to protect the interests of the Omicron Delta Kappa Foundation, Inc. and the members of the Society and other entities who support its programs, these policies are designed to assure that all gifts to, or for the use of, Omicron Delta Kappa are structured to provide maximum benefits to all involved.
+In order to protect the interests of the Omicron Delta Kappa Society and Educational Foundation, Inc. (the “Society”) and the members of the Society and other entities who support its programs, these policies are designed to assure that all gifts to, or for the use of, the Society are structured to provide maximum benefits to all involved.

 This document will focus on both current and deferred gifts, with special emphasis on various types of deferred gifts.

-The goal is to encourage funding of the Omicron Delta Kappa Foundation without encumbering the organization with gifts which may prove to generate more cost than benefit, or which are restricted in a manner which is not in keeping with the goals of the Omicron Delta Kappa Foundation.
+The goal is to encourage funding of the Society without encumbering the organization with gifts which may prove to generate more cost than benefit, or which are restricted in a manner which is not in keeping with the goals of the Society.

-To optimize funding from individuals and other entities, the Omicron Delta Kappa Foundation must be capable of responding quickly, and in the affirmative where possible, to all gifts offered by prospective donors.
+To optimize funding from individuals and other entities, the Society must be capable of responding quickly, and in the affirmative where possible, to all gifts offered by prospective donors.
 It is understood that except where stated otherwise, these policies are intended as guidelines, and that flexibility must be maintained since some gift situations can be complex, and decisions only made after careful consideration of a number of interrelated factors.
-Therefore, these policies will in some instances require that the merits of a particular gift be considered by Board of Trustees and a final decision be made only by that body.
+Therefore, these policies will in some instances require that the merits of a particular gift be considered by Board of Trustees (the “Board”) and a final decision be made only by that body.

-These gift acceptance policies shall be reviewed by the Foundation Trustees of Omicron Delta Kappa as circumstances may warrant.
+These gift acceptance policies shall be reviewed by the Board as circumstances may warrant.

 III.
-ENDOWMENT – Endowment gifts are considered perpetual.
+Endowment – Endowment gifts are considered perpetual.
 It is a special or reserve fund that stipulates or restricts the use of the income from the endowed fund.
-From the Foundation’s point of view, the terms of the endowment should be written with wide flexibility, yet ensuring the donor is comfortable and satisfied with the terms of the agreement.
+From the Society’s point of view, the terms of the endowment should be written with wide flexibility, yet ensuring the donor is comfortable and satisfied with the terms of the agreement.

 A. Types of Endowments